Sergiob23001/SOC-Projects/README.md

 I´m constantly learning and enhancing my skills through online courses, certifications and projects.

 I´m looking to collaborate on exciting projects, contributing with my skills in a team environment.
-I believe in the power of collaboration and contribution create solutions and fix issues.
+I believe in the power of collaboration and contribution to create solutions, fix issues, deliver resutls and have fun.

-I´m creating a Portfolio Projects (Hands-On) to master practical cyber skills.
+I´m creating a Portfolio of Projects (Hands-On) to master practical cyber skills.

 Let me share them with you...